alantanlc/ubuntu-server-guide/4-networking/2-tcp-ip.md

 ### 2.5.
 ICMP

 The Internet Control Messaging Protocol (ICMP) is an extension to the Internet Protocol (IP) as defined in the Request For Comments (RFC) #792 and supports network packets containing control, error, and informational messages.
 ICMP is used by such network aplications as the ping utility, which can determine the availability of a network host or device.
 Examples of some error messages returned by ICMP which are useful to both network hosts and devices such as routers, include _Destination Unreachable_ and _Time Exceeded_.

+### 2.6.
+Daemons

+Special system applications that run in the background and await requests for the functions they provide from other applications.
+Many daemons are network-centric; that is, a large number of daemons executing in the background on an Ubuntu system may provide network-related functionality.

+Examples:
+1. httpd
+1. sshd
+1. imapd